MalachiteMiller/skynamo-python-sdk/README.md

 - Pulled data from Skynamo is cached with only the changes being pulled, to ensure the request limit of your access token is not hit

 ## Requirements
-- Python 3.6 or higher installed on your machine
+- Python 3.6 or higher installed on your machine (https://www.python.org/downloads/)
-- pip installed on your machine
+- pip installed on your machine (should be installed with python)
+- git installed on your machine (https://git-scm.com/downloads)

 ## Installation
 Run the following command in your terminal to install the skynamo python SDK: